alkampfergit/personal-blog/codewrecks/content/post/old/2010/11/castle-and-automock-avoid-resolving-properties.md

 }
 {{< / highlight >}}

-Iâ€™ve added a List of property name to ignore, a property that specify if I want properties to be resolved, and finally a simple function that tells if a specific property needs to be resolved.
+I've added a List of property name to ignore, a property that specify if I want properties to be resolved, and finally a simple function that tells if a specific property needs to be resolved.
 Thanks to Castle, I can use these properties from the subresolver used by the container.

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 public bool CanResolve(